 The Underframe etch (C.04A) is deigned to complement, and be used with, the detailing kit and provide a fully etched underframe.
 Includes solebars and headstocks.

 Instructions can be found by clicking on the product code and title in the above listings.

 Bogie Bolster C / Macaw B

-- C.05 BR Bogie Bolster C/Macaw B Detailing – £10.50 (Etch only – brass angle for trussing no longer included)
+- C.05 BR Bogie Bolster C/Macaw B Detailing – £13 (Etch only – brass angle for trussing not included)

 This is designed around the Bachmann/Mainaline Macaw B model.
 Full brake gear is included covering all the possible variants: GWR D/C, uniftted lever brakes and the two arrangements of vacuum lever brakes.
 Etched fold up ‘queen posts’ are provided to enable the underframe trussing to be easily added from brass angle, which is included; lamp irons, full headstock and solebar detailing as well as bolster shackles are also on the fret.

 Similar to the above but designed to reuse the plastic trussing with the RTR model.
 The etch includes full brakegear for lever brake types covering unfitted and vacuum braked versions as well as headstock and solebar detailing along with bolster shackles.
 There are sufficient parts for two wagons and with the etch you can build either two unfitted or one fitted and one vacuum braked.

 Proper D/C brakegear to replace the half hearted effort on the RTR Model.
 As with C.05A the plastic trussing is designed to be reused.
 Headstock and solebar detailing is also included along with bolster shackles.
 There are sufficent parts on the fret for two wagons.